Changes to the Health Services Award

 Pay rate increases

-As part of the changes, there will be pay increases for dental assistants and pathology collectors covered by the award.
+As part of the changes, there are pay increases for dental assistants and pathology collectors covered by the award.

-The first increase will apply from the first full pay period starting on or after 1 April 2026.
+The first increase to minimum pay rates applies from the first full pay period starting on or after 1 April 2026.

 Some employees will receive another increase from 1 January 2027.